-- 27. On March 15, 2019, prior to the comeback hearing, the Quebec Class Action Plaintiffs (the "QCAPs") brought a motion seeking to prohibit the payment of principal, interest and royalties by JTIM to JTI-TM, pending further order of the Court.
-JTIM never proposed to pay principal on the TM Debentures.
-On March 18, 2019, the motion was heard by Justice McEwen and on the following day, Justice McEwen issued an Endorsement (the "March 2019 Endorsement") suspending the payment of interest and royalties pending the return of the comeback hearing or further order of the Court.
-Attached hereto as Exhibit "D" is a copy of the March 2019 Endorsement, along with an unofficial transcript prepared by counsel to the Monitor. - 28.
-The comeback hearing in the parallel CCAA proceedings was originally scheduled for two days between April 4 and 5, 2019 (the "Comeback Hearing"). - 29.
-On March 28, 2019, the QCAPs served another motion record that, among other things, sought to vary the Initial Order to prohibit the payment of interest and royalties by JTIM to JTI-TM.
-In response to the QCAPs' motion, JTIM served and filed the Affidavit of Robert McMaster sworn April 1, 2019 (the "Responding McMaster Affidavit") that, among other things, provided the Court with the history of the Recapitalization Transactions leading to the intercompany secured debt structure and the financial impact that the suspension of interest and royalty payments would have on JTI-TM and other affiliates.
+- 30. In August 2017 and January 2018, following a default by JTIM under its secured credit facilities with JTI-TM due to the judgment rendered in respect of the Quebec Class Actions, JTIM and the TM Receiver negotiated amendments to the Trademark Agreement (the "Trademark Amendments") as consideration for JTI-TM's agreement to forbear from exercising its enforcement rights against JTIM.
+The August 2017 amendment changed the frequency of royalty payments paid by JTIM to JTI-TM under the Trademark Agreement from semi-annual to monthly payments. - 31.
+On March 15, 2019, prior to the Comeback Hearing, the Quebec Class Action Plaintiffs (the "QCAPs") brought a motion seeking to suspend the payment of principal, interest and royalties by JTIM to JTI-TM, pending further order of the Court.
+On March 18, 2019, the motion was heard by Justice McEwen, and on the following day, Justice McEwen issued an Endorsement (the "March 2019 Endorsement") suspending the payment of interest and royalties pending the return of the Comeback Hearing or further order of the Court.
+Attached hereto as Exhibit "E" is a copy of the March 2019 Endorsement, along with an unofficial transcript prepared by counsel to the Monitor. - 32.
+On March 28, 2019, the QCAPs served a further motion record that, among other things, sought to vary the Initial Order to prohibit the payment of interest and royalties by JTIM to JTI-TM.
+In response to the QCAPs' motion, JTIM served and filed the Affidavit of Robert McMaster sworn April 1, 2019 (the "Responding McMaster Affidavit"), a copy of which (without exhibits) is attached hereto as Exhibit "F".
+The Responding McMaster Affidavit, among other things, provided the Court with a comprehensive history of the Recapitalization Transactions leading to the intercompany secured debt structure and the financial impact that the suspension of interest and royalty payments would have on JTI-

+TM and other affiliates.
 JTIM took the position that it should be entitled to continue to pay its interest and royalty payments to JTI-TM as the security granted by JTIM to JTI-TM is valid and enforceable.
-This remains the position today.
-Attached hereto as Exhibit "E" is a copy of the Responding McMaster Affidavit (without exhibits).
+This remains JTIM's position today.